jlam01/jlam01-machine-learning/july7.md

 **(3)Using the script you produced to predict housing price, take the provided six houses and train a neural net model that estimates the relationship between them.
 Based on this model, which of the six homes present a good deal?
 Which one is the worst deal?
 Justify your answer.**

+Based on my model, the house at Holly Point Rd. presents the best deal as you would be spending $134,365 less than what the model predicted.
+Meanwhile, the house in Church St. would present the worst deal as you would be paying $98,088 more than the model predicted.